JohnnyonFlame/eglwrapper/README.md

 ### What is in this repository?

-This repo contains a wrapper for libIMGegl, providing libEGL functionality while fixing gaps in the behavior of the included libEGL Actions S500 PowerVR blobs.
+This repo contains a wrapper for libIMGegl, providing libEGL functionality while fixing gaps in the behavior of the included libEGL on the Actions S500 PowerVR blobs.

-This is inteded or usage with the Anbernic RG35xx.

 With this, you should be able to use the PowerVR blobs without X11, using either EGL directly (as seen in `eglconfig.c`) or with a compatible [SDL fork](https://github.com/JohnnyonFlame/SDL-rg35xx).

+This is inteded for usage with the Anbernic RG35xx, with any GPU-enabled CFW such as [Batocera Linux](https://github.com/rg35xx-cfw/batocera.linux).

 ### Dependencies